mattyoung101/tamara/papers/slides/emesent_presentation.typ

 Use one of Verilator or Yosys' own cxxrtl to simulate a full design.
 - Each simulator has different trade-offs
-- Currently considering picorv32 or Hazard3 RISC-V CPUs as the Device Under Test (DUT)
+- Currently considering picorv32 RISC-V CPU as the Device Under Test (DUT)
+- Simpler DUTs will be tested as well

 #pause

 Concept:
 - Iterate over the netlist, randomly consider flipping a bit every cycle
     - May be non-trivial depending on simulator
-- Write a self-checking testbench and ensure that the DUT responds correctly (e.g. RISC-V CoreMark)
+- Self-checking testbench that ensures the DUT responds correctly (e.g. RISC-V CoreMark)

 = Current status & future
 // == Usage overview